 Lastly, and this is something I’m still working on myself, do not taking things to heart if it ends up not working out with someone being hired.
 At the end of the day, people have to decide what’s best for them, especially when interviewing for their next job.
 It’s not always a personal decision against you or the company you’re hiring for.

 What do you miss most about campus/Kirksville?

-If you would like to hear more of Brooke’s story or would like to learn more about the Department of Communication, contact us!
+If you want to learn more about the Department of Communication, contact us!